Mruduch/Assesment/ReadMe.md

 AND search for string Risk Management
 THEN the website searches the matching words and links for it

-# Actual results
- I got all the results and links which matches the  string  RiskManagement.

 # Scenario2: Succesfully searched for the string Leverage
 GIVEN  search  string Leverage